CyberMiles/smart_contracts/HelloWorld/README.md

 # Hello, World

-This example is about deploying a simple samrt contract on Travis Testnet.
+This example is about deploying a simple smart contract on Travis Testnet.

 **The source code 'HelloWorld.sol' is also in the directory**.